dhellmann/pymotw-3/source/queue/index.rst

 five most recent episodes from each feed to be downloaded, and processes several downloads in parallel using threads.
-It does not have enough error handling for production use, but the skeleton implementation provides an example of using the ``queue`` module.
+It does not have enough error handling for production use, but the skeleton implementation illustrates the use of the ``queue`` module.

 First, some operating parameters are established.
-Normally these would come from user inputs (preferences, a database, etc.).
+Usually, these would come from user inputs (e.g., preferences or a database).
 The example uses hard-coded values for the number of threads and list of URLs to fetch.